Level of difficulty 2.25

 Preheat the sous vide bath to

-Process for a minimum of
+Process the wings for a minimum of 3 hours.

 This process will pasteurize and preserve the chicken.
 Let sous vide work for you!
 The chicken may be held in the bath at that temperature for up to 8 hours without any detectable difference in quality or wholesomeness.